riblidezso/frcnn_cad/README.md

 - High Sierra (10.13) operating system ( becase of CoreML )
 - OsiriX/Horos medical image viewer.

-Just download the plugin, unzip it, click on the installer, and approve it.
+Installation: Download the plugin, unzip it, click on the installer, and approve it.
 Restart OsiriX/Horos.
 The plugin will appear in the menu of OsiriX/Horos: Plugins/Image Filters/CnnCAD.
 You can also add it to the toolbar of the 2D viewer.

+Usage: Open the images in the 2D viewer and click on the menu item: Plugins/Image Filters/CnnCAD.
+A pop-up will appear to remind you that the tool is not for medical use, and to warn you that detection may take minutes depending on your computer.
+Just click OK, wait until the beachball stops spinning and the ROI markers appear on the image (In case the model found something, I recommend to run the first test with an obvious cancer).

 Note: The plugin is only tested with Horos.
 OsiriX MD may not work correctly at this time.